-Shari’ati: The Preoccupied Flâneur in Paris is a visual guide to locations that played an influential role in the personal development of Ali Shari’ati, a revolutionary, a poet, and an intellectual, in Paris from 1959 to 1964.
+Shari’ati: The Preoccupied Flâneur in Paris is a visual guide to locations that played an influential role in the personal development of Ali Shari’ati, an intellectual, a revolutionary, a teacher, and a poet, in Paris from 1959 to 1964.

-After earning a PhD in the history of medieval Islam from the Sorbonne in 1964, Shari'ati returned to his hometown Mashhad and some three years later moved to Tehran, where he began his lecture series at the Hosseiniyeh Ershad Institute on 2 December 1969.
+After earning a PhD in the history of medieval Islam from Sorbonne University in 1964, Shari'ati returned to his hometown Mashhad and some three years later moved to Tehran, where he began his lecture series at the Hosseiniyeh Ershad Institute on 2 December 1969.
 Shari’ati’s revolutionary lectures were popular among students and young intellectuals and activists, which led to his arrest on 28 September 1973.
-He left for the UK on 16 May 1977 two years after his release from prison and died in a Southampton hospital on 18 June 1977.
+He left for the UK on 16 May 1977 two years after his release from prison and died in Southampton General Hospital on 18 June 1977.

 This project was conducted by Maryam Rabiee and Ali Rahnema.
-In 2014, Maryam started following the footsteps of Shari’ati in Paris and explored the social, political, and physical space in which he journeyed through the process he calls shodan (becoming) in Paris.
-Over time, they put together a list of forty-two locations, which Maryam photographed between 2014 and 2018.
+In 2014, Maryam started following the footsteps of Shari’ati in Paris and explored the social, political, and physical space in which he journeyed through the process he calls shodan (becoming).
+Over time, they put together a list of forty-two locations, which Maryam researched and photographed between 2014 and 2018.

-Each location is accompanied by photographs and a brief story of the location and its connection to Shari’ati’s life in Paris.
+Each location in the list below is accompanied by photographs and a brief story of the location and its connection to Shari’ati’s life in Paris.
 Shari'ati’s recollection of a number of locations is vague and at times he mixes up similar names, which is why some locations may have multiple possibilities.
 That is due to the time gap between the events in Paris and Shari’ati’s effort to record them years after he moved back to Iran.